 Involvement means helping us make sure our research takes into account the viewpoints of families with different experiences and backgrounds.
 Engagement means getting the results of completed research out to the public in ways that are interesting, easy to understand and maybe even fun.

-Rachel Plachchinski and Charlotte Bevan lead our public involvement and engagement work.
-They became involved in research after their own experiences of pregnancy, birth and motherhood and having worked with charities and organisations which support women and families.
-They have written a plan to make sure we involve parents, patients and the public in all our studies; you can also read about our strategy.
+Rachel and Charlotte became involved in research after their own experiences of pregnancy, birth and motherhood and having worked with charities and organisations which support women and families.

-We send out a newsletter about our work twice a year via email.
-If you want to receive a copy, please get in touch email@example.com
+We send out a newsletter about our work every year via email and put those bulletins up on our website.
+If you want to receive an email copy, please get in touch email@example.com and let us know.